Romania

 • card games: 20%

 The country's urban population shows a high interest in cryptocurrencies.
-For example, according to a 2022 Ipsos study, four out of ten Romanians owned cryptocurrencies, and 84% planned to purchase them in the future.
-One in two Romanians were found to have heard of NFTs, and 21% said they owned them.
+For example, according to the Ipsos 2022 survey, four out of ten Romanians owned cryptocurrencies and 84% planned to acquire it in the future.
+It was revealed that one in two Romanians had heard of NFTs and 21% said they owned them.

 Recommendations for creatives

-Residents are attracted to reasoned and realistic advertising.
-However, we recommend broadcasting the idea that gambling is a completely different reality in which everyone can receive a charge of positive emotions.
+Residents are attracted by reasoned and realistic advertising.
+At the same time, it is recommended to broadcast the idea that gambling is a completely different reality, in which everyone can get a charge of positive emotions.

-To succeed in the Romanian market, the brand must understand and maintain the desired social status of the client.
-Thanks to this, the product demonstrates the correct choice of the consumer and gives him the opportunity to feel like who he strives to be, at least within the online space.
+To succeed in the Romanian market, a brand should understand and maintain the desired social status of the customer.
+By doing so, the product demonstrates the rightness of the consumer's choice and makes them feel like the person they aspire to be, at least within the online space.

-Most young people in the country are interested in video games and follow streamers such as Selly, Ninja, ml7 and Roxana.
+Most of the youth in the country are into video games and follow streamers like Selly, Ninja, mL7 and Roxana.

 Some notable personalities of the jurisdiction are: INNA, Dorian Popa, Alina Eremia, Loredana Chivu, Theo Rose, Anda Adam, 444, Culita Sterp, Drei.

-Players are more likely to choose classic slots, especially fruit slots and those related to animal themes.
+Players more often choose classic slots, especially fruit slots and those related to animal themes.

-Also predominantly use fixed prizes, free and re-spins, bonuses for mobile application users.
+Also predominantly use fixed prizes, free and re-spins, bonuses for mobile app users.

-Holidays such as Romania's National Day, Romania's Independence Day and Mercisor - Spring meeting should be taken into account when creating special promotions and drawings to attract the attention of local residents.
+Holidays such as the Romanian National Day, Romanian Independence Day and Mărcisor - the welcoming of spring should be taken into account when creating special promotions and raffles to attract the attention of locals.

-The pronounced seasonality is relevant for the ski resorts of Romania, the most famous of them include Sinai, Predeal and Brasov, these cities attract crowds of tourists and Romanians in winter.
+The ski resorts in Romania have a distinct seasonality.
+The most famous of them include Sinaia, Predeal and Brasov.
+These towns attract crowds of tourists and Romanians in winter.

 The symbols of the country are the golden eagle, the blue shield and the Dacian dragon.